What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Paper Annotation

 \subsection{Harmonization of LLM-based Extraction}

-With results from three different LLMs, we need to harmonize them before we can perform any analysis.
-To aggregate the results, we merge the answers to the four binary questions through majority voting to mitigate individual model biases.
-We filter out papers that have \textit{no} to Answer 1 (A1).
-Afterwards, we are left with 8,665 initial NLG papers (61\%).
-For these papers, we further employed another LLM (DeepSeek V3.1 Terminus) to verify the extraction with a different prompt.
-The prompt is designed to verify each extraction against the full paper text to validate the four binary questions, and perform four other actions: normalize, correct, add, and remove the other metadata from the same list for each field listed in Table~\ref{tab:llm-schema} (see full prompt in Appendix~\ref{appendix:prompt2}). \begin{itemize}[nosep,labelsep=0.4em,align=parleft,topsep=0pt,partopsep=0pt] \item \textbf{Normalize} metadata to use canonical forms (for example, all BLEU (bleu, Bleu, BLEU-4, etc.) variance to BLEU) \item \textbf{Correct} any incorrect items \item \textbf{Add} any missing important items \item \textbf{Remove} any irrelevant or incorrect items \end{itemize}
+We aggregate the results produced by the three LLMs to create a unified final output.
+We use majority voting on the four binary questions, and the union of three metadata lists.
+We filter out papers that have \textit{no} to Q1, resulting in 8,665 initial NLG papers (61\%).
+For these papers, we further employed another LLM (DeepSeek V3.1 Terminus) to verify the extraction with another prompt.
+The prompt is designed to verify each extraction against the full paper text to validate the four binary questions, and perform four actions: (1) \textbf{Normalize} metadata to use canonical forms (e.g., all variants of BLEU (bleu, Bleu, BLEU-4, etc.)); (2) \textbf{Correct} any incorrect items correct; (3) \textbf{Add} any missing important items; and (4) \textbf{Remove} any irrelevant or incorrect items from the list for each field listed in Table~\ref{tab:llm-schema} (see full prompt in Appendix~\ref{appendix:prompt2}).

 \paragraph{Comparison of LLM annotations} To compare the difference among LLM annotations, we compute the agreement with Krippendorff's $\alpha$ (pairwise agreement between the LLM-harmonized one and the others, shown in Table~\ref{tab:pairwise-agreement} in Appendix).
-The overall agreements are high for all four answers (A1: 0.7101, A2: 0.6879, A3: 0.8048, and A4: 0.8124).
+The overall agreements are high for all four answers (Q1: 0.710, Q2: 0.688, Q3: 0.805, and Q4: 0.812).